plexefinance/PlexePublicAPI/README.md

 https://apidemo.plexe.co/swagger/index.html

-To create an account, please contact us at team@plexe.co
+To create an account, please contact us at admin@plexe.co

 ## Proxy

-One of the fastest ways to connect to our API is to use a proxy generators.
+One of the fastest ways to connect to our API is to use a proxy generator.

 Review Autorest as one such tool